UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/abdul.mirghani/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+I purchased the components for my project and tested them individually to ensure they worked properly.
+This initial testing phase helped me plan how to implement the code effectively.

+I created the initial KiCad schematic and decided which pins to use for each component.
+During this process, I received assistance from the lab teachers for the servo motor because it wasn't functioning properly and it worked at the end.

+By working step-by-step, I successfully managed to make all the components work independently.
+Each part performed as expected when tested on its own.

+Now, I just needed to put everything together and finish the coding.
+Combining the individual codes and making sure everything worked together was the final step.

 ### Week 7 - 19 May
+Despite the initial setup, I connected everything to the Pico and modified the initial KiCad schematic to change some pins.
+This involved careful adjustments to ensure all connections were accurate.

+I tried to integrate the code for all the components.
+The components I managed to combine were the LCD, ultrasonic sensor, and buzzer.
+Each of these worked perfectly when tested together.Everything worked except for the servo, which did not function.

+I connected the pins and took photos of the hardware setup.
+I used my kicad schematic to do this.
 ### Week 20 - 26 May

 ## Hardware